dingodb/dingo/docs/source/operation_and_maintenance/snapshot.md

 ## View Snapshot

+### Mode one
-### Mode one:using the browser function provided in Brpc
+using the browser function provided in Brpc
 Access the browser address： http://ip:20101/raft_stat

 ```